kaishajones/underground-sound/README.md

 ## Code Snippet

-Very proud of this code because....
+Very proud of this code because with out it, I wouldn't be able to access the api.

 ```
-CODE GOES HERE
+const base64credentials = btoa(client_id + ':' + client_secret)
+const OauthResponse = await axios.post(OauthUrl, 'grant_type=client_credentials',
+      {
+        headers: {
+          'content-type': 'application/x-www-form-urlencoded',
+          Authorization: `Basic ${base64credentials}`,
+        }
+      })
+    // Extract the accesss token from the response body
+    const token = OauthResponse.data.access_token
+    // Make a request to ge the data from Spotify using the access token just obtained.
+    const response = await axios.get(apiUrl, { headers: { Authorization: `Bearer ${token}` } })

 ```

 ## Change Log
-- What I had to pivot
+- What I had to pivot, styling and not having enough time to add more data.
+- Would like to learn how to access other user's personal playlist to create a more robust app full of a variety of content.
+People is the gold.
+They are the music and add diversity to the landscape.

 ## SWOT Analysis:
 - Strength: Have a great support system and plenty of resources.

 - Weakness: Not knowing React as well as I would like.

 - How will you overcome your weaknesses and threats?
-Ugh only the lord knows
+Ugh only the lord knows.
+- Acknowledgement and transparency.
+- Asking for help.